alvarocastro/doom-head/README.md

 ### health
 Default: `100`
-Things get fun, this is the health your head will show, just like the game, the lower the health, the more the gore!
+Things can get fun, this is the health your head will show, just like the game, the lower the health, the higher the gore! (just try to not die)

 ### antialias
 Default: `false`